 Fuel Coffee - Capitol Hill

-In addition to serving delicious high-quality coffee and espresso drinks, Dani Cone’s small and comfortable Fuel Coffee is known for its friendly service, great décor, and inviting atmosphere.
+In addition to serving delicious high-quality coffee and espresso drinks, Dani Cone’s cafe Fuel Coffee is known for its friendly service, great décor, and inviting atmosphere.
 The work of local artists is on display, adding to the coffee shop’s neighborhood feel.

 |Dani Cone started her first business in elementary school.
 Every Friday before school, Dani’s father drove her and her sister to buy flowers at the wholesale market.
 After school they’d roam Mercer Island selling their “friday flowers,” armed with business cards and emboldened by their business license.|